google/googletest/googlemock/README.md

         "${gtest_SOURCE_DIR}/include" "${gmock_SOURCE_DIR}/include")
     endif()

-This will addtionally mark Google Mock includes as system, which will silence compiler warnings when compiling your tests using clang with `-Wpedantic -Wall -Wextra -Wconversion`.
+This will additionally mark Google Mock includes as system, which will silence compiler warnings when compiling your tests using clang with `-Wpedantic -Wall -Wextra -Wconversion`.